PD-2020/web102_prework/README.md

 ## Notes

 Describe any challenges encountered while building the app.

+Implementing the different JS functions.
+Setting up GIT on my new Mac.

 ## License